 Finally, we need to assess the robustness of our claims in different national contexts.
 Prior research on the political attitudes of those in different educational fields has used datasets confined to a single country, yet our theory applies more broadly.
-The force of this concern is heightened by research stressing that the socio-cultural divide differs across space and time (Boräng, Naurin, and Polk 2023; Grande and Kriesi 2012; Hutter and Kriesi 2019; Jackson and Jolly 2021), and that competition between GAL and TAN parties is mediated by institutions (Gidron, Adams, and Horne 2023; Koedam, Binding, and Steenbergen 2023), historical legacies (Rovny and Polk 2019), and party strategy (Rovny 2013; Weeks et al. 2023).
+The force of this concern is heightened by research revealing that the socio-cultural divide differs across space and time (Boräng, Naurin, and Polk 2023; Grande and Kriesi 2012; Hutter and Kriesi 2019), and that competition between GAL and TAN parties is mediated by institutions (Gidron, Adams, and Horne 2023; Koedam,